oneeve8/kobble-data/content/tutorialnarrative3.md

 Next I will show you the benefit of creating channel groups.

-I want to keep my personal information separate from my work information, so I will create a channel group called work, and another one called home.
+I want to keep my personal information separate from my work information, so I will create a channel group called work, and another one called personal.

 Select the home icon.
 Enter your new Channel Group name and tap done.
 Now I can put all my work related information in my new channel group.